MakennaWorley/MakennaWorley/README.md

 - 🔭 **Current Projects:**
   - [ChessWeb](https://github.com/MakennaWorley/ChessWeb-Django): A chess ratings and pairing system making use of the django famework.
-  - [3D Visualizer](https://github.com/MakennaWorley/3D-Visualization-Plotter): A better 3D Visualizer tool than [DE Explorer - GeoGebra](https://www.geogebra.org/m/U3U6MsyA) which was the recommended tool by the MATH 363 Differential Equations Book.
-  - [Card Games](https://github.com/MakennaWorley/Card-Games-Python): Pure python code that plays cards games like Texas Hold'em and has some AI players.
   - [From Scratch Database](https://github.com/MakennaWorley/From-Scratch-Database-Rust): A recreation of a SQL Database coded in Rust which uses csv files as the database.

 - 🌟 **Featured Contributions:**
   - [CircuitCraft](https://github.com/klenth/circuitcraft): A React based circuit drawing software to be used for the CMPT 328: Computer Architecture class.
 Created with Dr. Kathy Lenth and Shreeya Maskey during summer 2024 as summer research.
   - [ZenSpelling](https://github.com/westmini-software-engineering-2024sp/ZenSpelling): An interactive spelling game built in CMPT 322: Software Engineering.
 Created with: Drake AuClaire, Jesse Melanson, and Zoe Durham during spring 2024.

+- 🗂️ Previous Projects
+  - [3D Visualizer](https://github.com/MakennaWorley/3D-Visualization-Plotter): A better 3D Visualizer tool than [DE Explorer - GeoGebra](https://www.geogebra.org/m/U3U6MsyA) which was the recommended tool by the MATH 363 Differential Equations Book.
+  - [Card Games](https://github.com/MakennaWorley/Card-Games-Python): Pure python code that plays cards games like Texas Hold'em and has some AI players.

 ## Skills